MikeSanJose/Test_Dacini_ID/Blast_tutorial.md

 sequence_of_interest.fasta contains all sequences we want to identify NCBI_ref_brachycera_COI.fasta contains all COI sequences of brachycera from genebank

-This script will out put several files. these are some of the important files for molecularly identifying sequences of interest.
+This script will out put several files.
+These are some of the important files for molecularly identifying sequences of interest.

 ```
 Local_DB_top_hit_Seq_ID.txt